Mupu/jai_odbc/README.md

 # Tooling
+No tooling needed other than the Jai compiler :)<br> But it is recommended to use the githooks.
 ## Custom Git Hooks
 To install them simply run `GIT_HOOKS_UNINSTALL.bat` after cloning.
 To uninstall them run `GIT_HOOKS_UNINSTALL.bat`.
+NOTE: At least for me the hooks completely break after I modified/opened the script.
+If thats the case for you aswell, just redownload them.
-<br>Currently distributed hooks are..
+<br><br>Currently distributed hooks are..
   - .. `nocheckin` - prevents commits that include the keyword **nocheckin**.
 So, whenever you want to not forget, that you added/changed something temporarily, just add **nocheckin** anywhere.
-  - ..`conventional-commit-message` - prevents commits that don't follow the [Conventional Commits](https://www.conventionalcommits.org/) formatting.
+  - .. `conventional-commit-message` - prevents commits that don't follow the [Conventional Commits](https://www.conventionalcommits.org/) formatting.

+# TODO
+This list is more or less for me, but also for contributors.
+Generally, the top is a higher priority, but not strictly.
+* @fix :LongStringInput
+* :utf8Conversion
+* @incomplete POOL_ALLOCATOR_CUTOFF_SIZE.
+Give user option to change the buffer sizes? :UserOptions
+* @incomplete :SQL_NO_TOTAL
+* @investigate: does execute break when this function is called with context.allocator = temp?
+* parameter counting / checking
+* Improve NULL checking
+* More tests.
+For all integer types and long binary/strings.
+And conversions. :IntegerTests :LongStringInput

 # License
 This project is licensed under the BSD 3-Clause License.
 See [LICENSE.md](https://github.com/Mupu/jai_odbc/blob/main/LICENSE.md).